uosjapuelks/tp/docs/DeveloperGuide.md

 Step 1:

-This step is initiated by Fridget to initialise FindCommand class.
+This step is almost always initiated by Fridget, but could potentially be done by another class in the future.

 Step 2 & 3: